isomerpages/moe-bukittimahpri/_info-for-parents/Sexuality Education.md

 <p class="tab">(iii)         Make responsible decisions for yourself, your family and society; and</p>

 <p class="tab">(iv)         Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones.</p>

+You may click [here](https://www.moe.gov.sg/education/programmes/social-and-emotional-learning/sexuality-education) for more information on MOE Sexuality Education.